 How much to use

-Follow the instructions given to you by your doctor and pharmacist.
+Follow the instructions given to you by your doctor

 Your doctor or pharmacist will tell you exactly how much to use.